zaphosting/docs/docs/vserver-linux-webserver.md

 ---
 id: vserver-linux-webserver
-title: VPS Installing Nginx and Apache Webserver
+title: Installation of Nginx and Apache webserver
 description: Information on how to install Nginx and Apache web servers on your Linx VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install webserver
 ---

 ## Webserver installation